HerculesInnovationLab/Tractus-T3500SE/README.md

 The printer is now at its maximum height.

 As you see the printer has never probed the bed, it pulls from memory its maximum height.
+It only knows what Z0 (glass beds location) based on this hieght memory.

+The line of code from config.g that sets the Height is line 5.

 ````gcode
 M665 L1060.000:1060.000:1060.000 R495.543 H2201.50 B500.0
 ````
+Due to the fact that the belts can change with tempature, this number may need adjusted at times.

 ## How to do Z calibration

+Highly suggest Z offset is set with Z0 having a small paper gap and baby stepping used to get a proper first layer.

+### Connect to printer
+Connect to printers web interface, or use front pannel.

+### Set babysteps to 0
+"Job" > "Status" > "Z Babystepping"

 ## How to load filament